How Pressurized Water Reactors Are Driving the Future of Clean Energy

 PWRs dominate the nuclear industry, with over 250 operational units worldwide.
 These account for approximately 57% of all nuclear reactors.
 This makes them the most prevalent type in the field.

-Advantages of Pressurized Water Reactors
+Environmental and Climate Benefits of Pressurized Water Reactors Technology

 Challenges and Improvements